Tejaswi-Thumma/sdf_project/README.md

 ## INTRODUCTION
 - The main objective of this library is the implementation of an **Infinite/Arbitrary-Precision Calculator**.
 - It allows for handling large numbers with arbitrary precision, which are beyond the capabilities of standard data types.
-- The library includes support for basic arithmetic operations such as addition, subtraction, multiplication, and division, with accurate results even for very large or small numbers.
+- The library includes support for basic arithmetic operations such as add, subtraction, multiplication, and division, with accurate results even for very large or small numbers.

 ## IMPLEMENTATION
 - **Language**: Java 23